timmyofficial/Timmy/README.md

 # 💫 About Me:
-Im currently working On OpenCore MacOS Sonoma, High Sierra on a Toshiba C850<br>I know Python and lua currently
+Im currently working On Nothing<br>I know Python and lua currently

 ## 🌐 Socials: